umardraz/virtspace/Virtspace-Ubuntu.rst

   sudo service apache2 restart

-Postfix vManager depends on url rewriting for SEO purpose.
+Virtspace depends on url rewriting for SEO purpose.
 In order to take advantage of this feature we need to enable Apache's rewrite module with the a2enmod command.

 ::